cyberus-technology/cmake-corrosion-nix/README.md

 - Crates `cxxbridge-cmd` and `cxx` must appear in the exact same version in `Cargo.lock`
   - Corrosion expects `cxxbridge-cmd@${VERSION_OF_CXX}`
+- Corrosion source must be passed in as pre-downloaded source (see `FetchContent_Declare` invocations)

 ### Insights about the Nix Build